garris/cssRegressionTestingWithBackstopJS/readme.md

 <h4>And there you have it – regression found!</h4>

-This is a very simple example.
-In real life, designers and engineers may find themselves working on very complex responsive layouts.
-That is when a system like this really delivers value.
-By automating the repetitive tasks we can move our CSS projects forward by focusing on more complex and creative tasks that can't be automated.
+This is of course, a very simple example.
+In real life, designers and engineers may find themselves working on very large and or complex CSS projects.
+That is when a system like this really improves the quality and consistency of our work.
+By automating the repetitive visual tasks we can confidentally pursue more creative ones.

+<h4>Next steps</h4>

-Since originally releasing BackstopJS in 2014 there have been loads of new features developed by the community.
-Here are a list of features and capabilities that will likely be the topic of future tutorial posts...
+Since first releasing in 2014, BackstopJS has grown substantially.
+There are loads of newly added features developed by the community including...

-- CLI multiple config files and is now able to be used as part of a CI pipeline
-- Slimer option
-- SPA web-app compatibility -- trigger screenshots when web-apps are ready (e.g. after Ajax call responses, animated transitions or after any other async process)
+- **SPA testing support** Use casper scripts and explicit web-app triggers to ensure screenshots are captured at the correct time inside your web-app (e.g. after API responses, after CSS animation competion, or wait for any other watchable async process).
-- Resource file locations are configureable so screenshots can be captured by your source control.
+- **Simulating user interacitons** Use casper scripting inside your scenarios to simulate interacions with your on-screen components.
+- **CI pipeline integration** BackstopJS CLI features have enabled advanced users to make visual regression testing a part of their continus integration process.
+- **Active configuration files** Enables active (node module) logic inside your config files – change testing behaivor based on enviornment or other conditions, point to different config files to use your BackstopJS instance as a centralized test server for multiple enviornments, verticals, profiles, projects or whatever.

 <h3>More Info</h3>